INNV Investors Have Opportunity to Lead InnovAge Holding Corp. Securities Lawsuit

-BENSALEM, Pa., Dec.
-9, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InnovAge Holding Corp. ("InnovAge" or the "Company") (NASDAQ: INNV).
+LOS ANGELES, Dec.
+10, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InnovAge Holding Corp. ("InnovAge" or the "Company") (NASDAQ: INNV).

 Lead Plaintiff Deadline: December 13, 2021